sikkha/aiblue_ultra/README.md

 ### Prerequisites

 Ensure you have Python installed on your system.
-AI Blue is built to be simple and straightforward, requiring only three main files to function:
+AI Blue is built to be simple and straightforward, requiring only four main files to function (with related html files in templates directory):

 1. `requirements.txt` - Lists all the necessary Python packages.
 2. `ai_blue_prototype.py` - The main Python script for the AI Blue model.
 3. `session_manager.py` - The user session management engine.

-### Option

-We've created a showcase for LLamaindex and Trulen to evaluate RAG and ChromaDB.
-However, it hasn't been used in AI Blue yet.
-It will be explored further to generate more documents with the RAG Agent later.

-4. `showcase_leaderboard.py` - Showcase for LLamaIndex, RAG, ChromaDB and Trulen evaluation leaderboard.
+4. `ai_app.py` - Web Interface for both AIBlue Ultra and configuration

 ### Installation